fbpx

 Giraffes at Oregon Zoo in Portland, OR

 One of my favorite animals is the giraffe.
-I couldn’t believe how close we were able to get to Desi and Buttercup.
+I couldn’t believe how close we got to Desi and Buttercup.

 WASHINGTON PARK AND ZOO RAILWAY